 18. Raphiolepis ruba

-A variety of hawthorn plant.
+A variety of hawthorn plants.

 19. Lissochilus speciosus

-Also the vintage nature sketch books of the Dutch East Indies by Jan Brandes.
+Also, the vintage nature sketchbooks of the Dutch East Indies by Jan Brandes.

 plantpolice